-Being Italian I am always a little sceptical of Internet pasta recipes.
-Growing up on a healthy diet of pasta and tomato sauce, I’ve been spoiled with delicious homemade sauce since before I could even speak the words to describe it, I am pretty picky when it comes to pasta.
+Being Italian, I am always a little sceptical of Internet pasta recipes.
+Growing up on a healthy diet of pasta and tomato sauce, I’ve been spoiled with delicious homemade sauce since before I could even speak the words to describe it; I am pretty picky when it comes to pasta.
 So, when a friend suggested this One Pan Pasta recipe to me a few years ago I was a little hesitant, but when I finally gave it a try I was in awe of how simple, fresh and satisfying it was.
-The perfect way to prep a meal and feed a hungry family of four in fifteen minutes!
+The perfect way to prep a meal and feed a hungry family of four or five in fifteen minutes!

 I posted another version of this recipe on an older version of my blog a few years ago and I honestly make it at least once a month if not more and I often post it on my Insta Stories.
 As a result of the Instagram posts, I’ve been getting a lot of messages about the pasta recipe.
-So, I’ve decided to share my most recent version with all of you just in time for Tomato Season (yup that’s a thing when your Italian).
+So, I’ve decided to share my most recent version with all of you just in time for Tomato Season (yup that’s a thing when you’re Italian).

 This is my take on a pretty popular and trendy recipe that’s been around for a while.
 I hope you all enjoy it as much as we do!